-At Asurion, our experts help millions of customers get the most out of their favorite tech, from diagnosing your device’s problems to resolving them as quickly as possible.
-Here are some tips for identifying and fixing an overheating laptop.
+At Asurion, our experts help millions of customers get the most out of their favorite tech, from diagnosing your device's problems to resolving them as quickly as possible.
+Here are their tips for identifying and fixing an overheating laptop.

 Why is my laptop overheating?

 Compared to a desktop computer, laptops are compact and have little space for all their components.
 So when you try and complete tasks that require a lot of computing power—such as loading a video game or streaming TV shows—the temperature of your device can rise significantly.
 Internal fans will try to cool everything down, but your laptop can still get too hot and start to malfunction.

 Here are a few other reasons why a laptop might overheat: